 Sir George Howard:

 A series of matches played under knock-out rules.

 Among those playing in today's match:

-Organised by the International Cavallero Cricket Club In association with Rothmana of Pall Mall In aid of Cambridge University Cricket Club Fund
+Organised by the International Cavallero Cricket Club in association with Rothmans of Pall Mall in aid of Cambridge University Cricket Club Fund

 M. J. K.